Axillary nerve palsy

 Axillary nerve palsy is a neurological condition in which the axillary (also called circumflex) nerve has been damaged by shoulder dislocation.
 It can cause weak deltoid and sensory loss below the shoulder.
 Since this is a problem with just one nerve, it is a type of Peripheral neuropathy called mononeuropathy.
 Of all brachial plexus injuries, axillary nerve palsy represents only .3% to 6% of them.

 Signs and symptoms

 Axillary nerve palsy patients present themselves with differing symptoms.
 For instance, some axillary nerve palsy patients complain that they cannot bend their arm at the elbow, however no other pain or discomfort exists.
 To further complicate diagnosis, onset of palsy can be delayed and may not be noticed until 12-24 hours after the trauma of shoulder region occurred.
-Therefore it is important to recognize the symptoms, but also to realize that different people have various combinations of them.